Khokababu (TV series): Plot

 Khoka, an innocent wrestler from Kusumpur, falls in love with Tori, a spoilt brat from Kolkata.
 Khoka is very innocent with having moral values.
 He obeys his mother Koushalya very much and loves his family.
-On other side Tori, a spoilt brat, is totally opposite in nature of Khoka.
+On other side Tori, is totally opposite in nature of Khoka.
 But Tori has a good heart.
 Tori's marriage is fixed with Preet and the engagement is also done.
 Coincidentally one day Khoka and Tori meet and get into a heated argument.
 Khoka keeps himself away from Tori because he is a Baal Brahmachaari and Tori too dislikes him initially before they eventually get married.